-The 2023 program year's funding priorities saw a change in how those priorities were determined.
-The City took the Lawrence City Commission Strategic Plan and the community plan to end homelessness, "A Place for Everyone" into account when recommending funding.
+The 2023 program year funding priorities saw a change in how those priorities were determined.
+The City took the Lawrence City Commission Strategic Plan and the community plan to end homelessness, A Place for Everyone, into account when recommending funding.
 These strategies and public input continued to provide a significant benefit to looking at projects that sustain services in the community that serve low- and moderate-income individuals and families, as well as to effectively meet the three objectives of providing decent, affordable housing, suitable living environments, or economic opportunities.
 The City of Lawrence Housing Initiatives Division has been effective at providing homeowner improvement programs such as weatherization, comprehensive housing rehabilitation, emergency and furnace loans, and first-time homebuyer rehabilitation.
 Public service agencies provide reporting on performance measures, and other capital improvement projects such as traffic calming devices and sidewalk gap construction have provided immediate community benefits.
-The partnership between the Lawrence-Douglas County Housing Authority and the City has produced a highly successful Tenant-Based Rental Assistance (TBRA) program, and the City's partnership with Tenants to Homeowners (the City's Community Housing Development Organization) and Lawrence Habitat for Humanity has proven very effective in providing affordable options to homebuyers.
+The partnership between the Lawrence-Douglas County Housing Authority and the City has produced a highly successful Tenant-Based Rental Assistance (TBRA) program, and the City's partnership with the Community Housing Development Organization Tenants to Homeowners and Lawrence Habitat for Humanity has proven very effective in providing affordable options to homebuyers.
+This strategy has been ongoing in subsequent Consolidated Plan years including 2024 and 2025.